Tri21692/PokemonWarpTrackers/README.md

 Nothing here talks to the internet — Live Tracking is entirely `localhost` traffic between the Lua script, the bridge server, and the tracker page in your browser.

-## Deploying (e.g. Netlify)

-The site is just static files.
-Upload the whole repo root as-is — `index.html`'s download links expect the `Platinum/` and `FRLG/` folders to sit right next to it.

-## Credits

 Built with the assistance of Claude AI.